How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 - Leave your resume margins at one inch and don’t bunch up your text.

 - Stick to the right resume length.
 How many pages should a resume be, anyway?
 Aim for a single page.
-It’s okay to submit a two-page resume, but only if you have tons of relevant experience (we’re talking 15+ years and loads of achievements).
+It’s okay to submit a two-page resume, but only if you have tons of relevant experience.

 - Include at least these resume sections: Resume header, Summary, Experience, Education, and Skills.